ENVIR ST/F&W ECOL 100 — FORESTS OF THE WORLD

 Microeconomic principles underlying the use of natural resources such as air, water, forests, fisheries, minerals and energy.
 These principles are applied in the examination of pollution control, preservation vs. development, deforestation, and other environmental issues.

-ENVIR ST/AMER IND/GEOG 345 — MANAGING NATURE IN NATIVE NORTH AMERICA
+ENVIR ST/AMER IND/GEOG 345 — CARING FOR NATURE IN NATIVE NORTH AMERICA

 3 credits.

-Surveys the concepts, practices, and issues associated with natural resource management in American Indian communities.
+Surveys the concepts, practices, and issues associated with caring for nature in American Indian communities.

 ENVIR ST 349 — CLIMATE CHANGE GOVERNANCE